30 ESSENTIAL MEDIATION FACTS (Updated for 2021)

 30. What is ‘progressive mediation’ and how can it help?

 Mediate UK have developed a process of family mediation called progressive mediation.
-We want to help you get to an agreement as cost-effectively as possible, so we help focus on the issues that will help you move forward, prioritise any children of the relationship and keeps discussions on what you can do in the future, rather than what has happened in the past.
+We want to help you get to an agreement as cost-effectively as possible, so we help focus on the issues that will help you move forward, prioritise any children of the relationship and keep discussions on what you can do in the future, rather than what has happened in the past.
 This means you get better value for your pound but also get to a resolution quicker, allowing you both to move on and find your future.

 Progressive Mediation helps you focus on the practical requirements of your divorce or separation, allowing you to focus more on the emotional side.